gallegogt/mqtt-chart-config-form/README.md

 }
 ```

-A reducer can consume this action and adjust the chart state acordingly.
+A reducer can consume this action and adjust the chart state accordingly.